Why Is Mindfulness Needed in Education?

 Because the roots of stress, and toxic stress, lie deep in the nervous system, we need tools that go beyond the conceptual mind to directly target that system.
 To transform our habitual responses and build resilience, we need to create the space to regularly practice our skills when we are not in “fight – flight – freeze” mode.
 Professional development trainings at Mindful Schools support educators to explore different aspects of mindfulness practice in their classrooms and everyday lives.

 Yet, the benefits of mindfulness can take students and educators beyond the terrain of managing symptoms to a place where they are also developing deeper human capacities that support their healthy development.

-Research finds that mindfulness practice can increase attention, improve interpersonal relationships, and strengthen compassion.
+Research shows that mindfulness practice can increase attention, improve interpersonal relationships, and strengthen compassion.

 Our goal in education is provide emotionally supportive learning environments that can offer students and educators ways to calm their nervous systems, focus their attention, work with their emotions, and cultivate open and curious minds.
 In these mindful learning environments and “mindful schools,” a new generation of students will be nurtured and prepared to lead a thriving world.

 Solid scientific evidence shows that mindfulness practice improves attention, self-control, emotional resilience, recovery from addiction, memory, immune response, and more.
 This summarizes benefits that are particularly relevant to educators; these are fundamental human abilities that when fostered through mindfulness practice will contribute to greater well-being in our school communities.